Homeowner and Host Tips

 • Treats

-To accommodate families with small children, it’s best to have the following on hand:
+To accommodate families with small children, it would be a good idea to have the following on hand:

 • Crib that meets safety standards